prefab-cloud/prefab-cloud-docs-web/docs/explanations/features/secret-management.md

 4. Push and encrypted blob to Prefab under the key `my.api.key`

-Here's a pictoral representation of what we've done so far
+Here's a pictorial representation of what we've done so far

 ```mermaid
 graph